Vichu95/Scotty/Extras/URDF_Generation/Readme.txt

 The Assembled CAD base model is from \6_RobotDog\3_Prototype\1_Mechanics\Unit 2-Aluminum Design\Assembly-Complete

+NOTE : This contains the one generated from Solidwork.
+The latest will be found in the Champ folder : scotty_description

 Solid Works to URDF plugin is used for conversion. https://wiki.ros.org/sw_urdf_exporter